January 30, 2019 | By Mason Roberts

 - Must use online accounting that links to Fundbox.

 - A minimum of six months use in either one of these applications.

-OnDeck is a great option for small business owners looking for either lines of credit, a loan, or both.
+OnDeck is a great option for small business owners looking for either a line of credit, traditional funding, or both.
 If you are a business owner who wants to manage your revenue, the best decision may be applying for a line of credit.
-If you are a business owner who just wants to further their business and needs quick cash in order to do so, you can apply for a loan from OnDeck, which can help indefinitely.
+If you are a business owner who just wants to further their business and needs quick cash in order to do so, you can apply for funding from OnDeck, which can help indefinitely.
 Once you have completed the online application, you can receive a decision and funding in no time at all.
 OnDeck can also raise your credit score in the long run.
 OnDeck tells credit score bureaus of your payment activity, which means the more reliable you are, the higher your credit score will be.

 - Must have a personal credit score of 500 or more.